NoahGiles/PLTW-Lesson-1/Lesson1/src/README.md

 C : "I'll be back."<br/>
 b.
 The chatbot seems to respond mostly to nouns as keywords, as well as pronouns.
 c.
-In the question “where do you come from”, the keywords are likely “where”, “you”, and “from”
-## I must do the following in-class for I do not have IntelliJ on my chromebook :
+In the question “where do you come from”, the keywords are likely “where”, “you”, and “from” I must do the following (1-4 and 13) in-class for I do not have IntelliJ on my chromebook : <br/>
 <br/>
 #2. <br/>
 #3. <br/>